Kajal56/Personality-Detection-SoC/README.md

 PERSONALITY DETECTION USING SOCIAL MEDIA (may'22 - july'22)

-This repository contains the material we ([Varre Suman Chaitanya](https://github.com/SumanChaitanyaVarre/ "Suman Chaitanya") and [Kajal Malik](https://github.com/Kajal56/ )) learnt through the SoC project and our code for the project.
+This repository contains the material we ([Varre Suman Chaitanya](https://github.com/SumanChaitanyaVarre/ "Suman Chaitanya") and [Kajal Malik](https://github.com/Kajal56/ )) learnt through the SoC project (week 1, 2, 3) and our code (jupyter notebook) for the project.

 DESCRIPTION: